Motivating Innovation with a Misspecified Roadmap

-We formalize the recursive representation and solve the two-period contracting game.
-To align more closely with \citeauthor{mmr06_JET}'s (\citeyear{mmr06_JET}) recursive representations, we will work throughout with the general case where the agent's discount rate is denoted $\delta\in(0,1]$.
-We thus rewrite the agent's continuation values from Section \ref{subsec:dynamic:env} by explicitly using $\delta$:
+We formalize the recursive representation of ARC in Appendix \ref{subsec:dynamic:mmr} and characterize dynamic implementation in Appendices \ref{subsec:dynamic:policies}--\ref{subsec:dynamic:optimal}.
+To align more closely with \citeauthor{mmr06_JET}'s (\citeyear{mmr06_JET}) recursive representations, let the agent's discount rate be denoted more generally as a constant $\beta\in(0,1]$.
+All proofs from this appendix are in Appendix \ref{sec:appproof}.